 Our February 14, 1970 rubbing is one of about a dozen sets made by Catich.
-It comes from the collection of calligraphers Julian and Sheila Waters, who also supplied the image, a painstaking digital merge of the two nine-foot-wide sheets of thin paper.
-We’ve been thrilled to be able to show this direct copy of the inscription to type design students and visitors in person, and now to make it available to all in the Online Archive.
-For more about the Trajan inscription and Catich, see this excellent Twitter thread by Incunabula.
-Paul Shaw’s 2015 book, The Eternal Letter is also a great reference on the Trajan capitals’ legacy.
+The two nine-foot-wide sheets of thin paper come from the collection of calligraphers Julian and Sheila Waters.
+We’ve been thrilled to be able to show this direct copy of the inscription to type design students and visitors in person.
+The Trajan model is a core element for learning the design of capital letterforms, and seeing them at actual size is a rare opportunity.

 Paul Herrera’s Recutting